kiriaze/new-sg/README.md

 	$ git clone git@github.com:kiriaze/styleguide.git

-### 2. Install
+### 2. Install / Run

-Change directory into cloned project & run Node Package Manager
+Change directory into cloned project & run Node Package Manager to install everything...and you're good to go.

-	$ cd styleguide && npm install --global gulp && npm install

-*This will install Gulp globally.
-Depending on your user account, you may need to configure your system to install packages globally without administrative privileges.*

-If you have installed Node with sudo or root permission, You will need to fix permissions to the .npm folder with the following command:

-	sudo chown -R $(whoami) ~/.npm
-	sudo chown -R $(whoami) /usr/local/lib/node_modules

-### 3. Build

-Run Gulp and you're good to go.
 This will open up a server with your styleguide and start watching for changes, with automatic refreshes on all devices! **Easy peazy titty squeezy.**

-	$ gulp
+	$ cd styleguide && npm install

+### 3. Deploy

 Want to push it to github pages?

 	gulp gh-pages

+Want to push it to server?

+	gulp deploy

+Or include a deploy.sh script in your repo and set up a webhook for auto deployment.

 **Boom goes the dynamite.**

 ### ToDo's
-- Move simpleForms.js out of forms module, and bower install it, then require it within forms module js file.
-- Rather than manually including/requiring js/scss within ./src/assets, have them auto compile/concat from within their respective modules directories and injected into ./dist, either into 1 file or separate files?
-- Consider https://github.com/assemble/assemble or replacing jade with handlebars, swig or something similar.
-- Possibility to save to json from front end on contenteditable elements - if logged in?, e.g. the Typography section.
 - Subsections - utilizing simpleAnchors.js
 - Different stylguide themes/layouts
 - Ability for modules to be used as pages
-- Still working on having the ablitity to be included within your project and separated with the gulpfile.js in your main project: require('./gulp');
-	require('./styleguide/gulp');